Filter Options

 5-Day Okavango Delta Safari Tours

 If someone were to offer you 5 days on safari in the Okavango Delta, it would be like they were giving you the keys to paradise.
 If that sounds like an exaggeration, it really isn’t.
 This is one of the most prolific wildlife terrains on earth, a glorious wilderness filled with big cats and elephants.
 More broadly, it’s a place of astonishing biodiversity that very few destinations can match, even in Africa.
 Central to the Okavango’s charm is the watery landscape: this is a world of islands and channels that changes every year.
-Also part of its appeal are the fantastic accommodation options you’ll find across the Delta and the complete lack of crowds with whom you’ll be sharing safari trails.
+Also part of its appeal are the fantastic accommodations you’ll find across the Delta and the complete lack of crowds with whom you’ll be sharing safari trails.

 Selected filters: